Sidray-Infinity/Centralized_P2P/README.md

 ### BUGS
 * Handle the problem of 0 byte files.
-* Files seems to be mergin properly, but with some additional chars.
+* Files seems to be merging properly, but with some additional chars.
 Handle it.
 * Retentering username after entering used one is buggy.
 Probably due to use of goto.